 If you haven’t read Chains before, run, don’t walk, to buy it for your classroom or home library!
 This award-winning historical fiction novel is a must-have, told from a perspective that is all too often left out of history lessons.

-So there are my top 12 recommendations!
-I hope that this list helps you to get started planning your American Revolution lessons!
+So those are my top 12 favorite American Revolution books to read with elementary-age kids!
+I hope that this list helps you to get started planning your Revolutionary War lessons!

 This post contains Amazon affiliate links.
 This means that I may earn small commissions, at no cost to you, for purchases made via these links.